INSTALLATION GUIDE

 • Single path for current — all current flows through the same conductors from the distribution board to the load.
 The conductor nearest the board carries the total circuit current.

 • Progressive voltage drop — voltage drop increases with distance from the board.
-The furthest outlet sees the highest voltage drop, which must be checked against the BS 7671 voltage drop limits (5% for lighting, 5% for other circuits in domestic installations).
+The furthest outlet sees the highest voltage drop, which must be checked against the BS 7671 voltage drop limits — 3% for lighting and 5% for other uses, for an installation supplied directly from a public low voltage distribution system (Table 4Ab).

 • Cable sized for full load — the cable must be rated to carry the full design current of the circuit because there is only one current path, unlike a ring circuit where current is shared between two legs.